 Now you’re thinking, “But I’ll hear the train horn and/or the crossing gates and lights.”
 WRONG!
 Although engineers always were required to sound the train horn for crossings, more and more areas are designated ”Quiet Zones”—and the horn is not sounded for crossings.
 More important, by the time the engineer sounds the horn and the gates and lights are activated, it’s too late—the train is almost at the crossing.

 You need to be even more attentive if there is more than one set of tracks, as there is now potential for more than one train to be traveling along those tracks at the same time.
-The July 2015 incident in Fresno, Calif., resulted in the photographer’s death when he was photographing one train and didn’t see or hear another train approaching behind him on the other track.
+A July 2015 incident in Fresno, Calif., resulted in the photographer’s death when he was photographing one train and didn’t see or hear another train approaching behind him on the other track.
 We’ve all been in ‘the zone’ when photographing and don’t really see or hear anything else going on around us.
 You can also read about a recent experiment in the UK and take a test to see if you can hear the train and identify its location.

 Locomotive engineers can’t just slam on the brakes to quickly stop a train